NBaoHa/Indoor_mapping/Slam Module/README.md

 with the RPlidar and Raspberry pi working, you can walk around holding the lidar to map out the indoor space.
-But to make things more interesting, why not sit at a chair and use an RC car instead to do the moving around.... we will move a step further in utilizing a freenove 4WD car
+But to make things more interesting, why not sit at a chair and use an RC car instead to do the moving around.... we will move a step further in utilizing a freenove 4WD car in the mounting lidar module